Resources for environmental professionals

 - Well and Boring Forms - Well log, boring log and well and boring abandonment forms, from the Drinking Water and Groundwater Program.

-- Chain of Custody Form (form 4100-145) - from the DNR's Laboratory Services Program.
-This form is used to document how samples are handled between the time they are collected and analyzed.
+- Chain of Custody Record (Form 4100-145) - This form is used to document how samples are handled between the time they are collected and analyzed, from the DNR's Laboratory Services Program.

-Wis.
+NR 726 Case Closure Reconsideration Process (RR-102) - This document provides responsible parties (RPs) with guidance on the opportunities available to engage the department to receive feedback on the adequacy of chs.
+NR 700-754, Wis.
 Adm.
-Code ch.
-NR 726 Case Closure Reconsideration Process (RR-102) - This document provides responsible parties (RPs) with guidance on the opportunities available to engage the department to receive feedback on the adequacy of Wis.
-Admin.
-Code chs.
-NR 700-754, response actions undertaken and submitted by the RP to document case closure.
+Code, response actions undertaken and submitted by the RP to document case closure.
 This guidance presents the process and feedback opportunities available if case closure is not recommended by the department.
 This general process is referred to as the case closure reconsideration process.

 - Guidance on Case Closure and the Requirements for Managing Continuing Obligations (RR-606)